In today’s tutorial, I am going to teach from start to finish how to make beautiful and stunning hair bows with your Cricut machine.

 Remember, we move the material one from the left and the top?
 Do the same thing on the mat.

-IMPORTANT: Masking tape needs to away from the blade.
+IMPORTANT: Masking tape needs to be away from the blade.
 Make sure to place it away from the cut.
 Otherwise, your bows won’t cut through.

 The brayer is also very important to stick the canvas sheet to the mat.